tilljoel/powerlinex-segment-rbenv/README.md

 # Powerline eXtenstion for rbenv

-This is a fork of (plenv segment plugin)[https://github.com/omega/powerlinex-segment-plenv] by (omega)[http://github.com/omega].
+This is a fork of [plenv segment plugin](https://github.com/omega/powerlinex-segment-plenv) by [omega](http://github.com/omega), changed to work with rbenv.

-Changed to work with rbenv and display ruby version in the powerline prompt.
+# Installation

 First install the addon: